Procurement is the process of acquiring goods, works and services covering both acquisitions from third parties and from in-house providers.

 Notwithstanding any other term of this contract, the Contractor hereby gives its consent for the Council to publish the contract in its entirety, including from time to time agreed changes to the contract, to the general public in whatever form the Council decides.

 What does this mean for suppliers?

 Suppliers should be aware that if they are awarded a tender, the resulting contract between the supplier and us will be published.
 In some circumstances limited redactions will be made to some contracts before they are published to comply with existing law.

-This is the new tendering system for the councils within the Yorkshire and the Humber region and is being deployed throughout the council.
-The system is designed to give suppliers the information needed to be able to trade more easily with councils and gives direct access to a wide variety of procurement opportunities across the region.
-There is no cost for suppliers to use this system.
+YORtender is a Yorkshire and the Humber Regional Initiative, designed to give suppliers the information needed to trade more easily with the Councils in the region.
+The system provides suppliers with direct access to a wide variety of procurement opportunities across the region and there is no cost to use it.
 Suppliers only need access to the internet.
-The system is to be used by Barnsley Council for all procurement over £2500.

 Adult and Family Learning Service Sub-contracting policy.